Veterinarian Resume Examples

 Work Experience Examples for Veterinarians

-- Diplomate of the American Board of Veterinary Practitioners (ABVP): This certification demonstrates advanced expertise in a species-specific or practice-type specialty, highlighting a veterinarian's commitment to excellence in a specific area of veterinary medicine.
+- Diplomate of the American Board of Veterinary Practitioners (ABVP): This certification demonstrates advanced expertise in a species-specific or practice-type specialty; this surfaces a veterinarian's high standards in a specific area of veterinary medicine.

 - Certified Veterinary Acupuncturist (CVA): Acupuncture certification enhances a veterinarian's ability to provide holistic and complementary treatments, which are increasingly sought after by pet owners seeking alternative methods of care.